aalolexx/genetic_algo_metaheuristik_fu_berlin/readme.md

 ### Genetic Algorithms

 Genetic algorithms are optimization methods inspired by natural evolution.
 They can solve complex problems by evolving a population of possible solutions over time to find better ones.
-A Solution's fittness is rated by a loss function and during runtime of the algorithm, those loss values will (mostly) continuously be lowered while better solutions are approached.
+A solution's fittness is rated by a loss function and during runtime of the algorithm, those loss values will (mostly) continuously be lowered while better solutions are approached.
 At the same time, one of the biggest advantages of genetic algorithms are randomized procedures, namely crossover and mutation, to explore a wider range of solutions and to not get stuck in local minima.